Sherry!

 Sherry! is a musical with a book and lyrics by James Lipton and music by Laurence Rosenthal.
 The musical is based on the 1939 George S. Kaufman-Moss Hart play The Man Who Came to Dinner.

 In 1967, following a short run on Broadway and poor reviews, the score to Sherry! was apparently lost, until being rediscovered at the Library of Congress more than thirty years later.
 A studio recording based on the rediscovered score was released in 2004.

 Production

+Lipton and Rosenthal played several songs from the score for George S. Kaufman's widow, who approved of the show, and allowed the men to write the rest of the show on spec.

 George Sanders originally was signed to play Whiteside, but when his wife, actress Benita Hume, became terminally ill with cancer, he withdrew from the project.
 Choreographer Ron Field was replaced by Joe Layton during the Philadelphia try-out.
 He took over directing as well, according to Lipton, although Morton DaCosta retained credit in the program.